 The Samsung Galaxy S9 is still fresh, but the first significant rumors concerning the sequel are already beginning to stir.
 Will we see a big change from the Korean manufacturer, or will Samsung stick to the tried and tested?
-The latest reports have revealed the devices code name, plus a few exciting features.
+The latest reports have revealed more about the three variants of the Galaxy S10 and how they will differ.
 Here's everything we know so far.

 As well as this, some further details about the features were revealed.
 The development project for the S10 involves Fingerprint on Display (FOD) technology, which has been an ongoing project for some time now, but it failed in the S8 and the S9 due to technical difficulties.
 The sensor would be placed into its AMOLED screen.

 So far the in-display fingerprint scanner has only been available in rather niche offerings, such as Huawei's luxury RS Porsche Design.
 Nonetheless, for the technology to truly go mainstream, it's got to come on a Samsung.
 If the upcoming Galaxy Note 9 won't carry it, then we could see the Galaxy S10 bring this biometric tech to the masses.

 The Bell also reports that Samsung plans to implement 3D face scanning tech for the next-gen flagship, although this still remains unclear.
 Samsung has been experimenting with facial recognition since the ill-fated Galaxy Note 7.
 While the Galaxy S8 and S9 saw some improvements with this, the Korean company has always lagged behind its American rivals in this field.

 3D face scanning on the Samsung Galaxy S10 would boost security for facial scanning and could also improve related featues such as AR Emoji.
 SamMobile suggests that this lines up with previous reports that Samsung is working with startup Mantis Vision and supplier Woodgate to integrate this 3D face scanning into the next flagship.